John Radcliffe Hospital, West Wing, Level 6, Headley Way, Headington, Oxford, OX3 9DU

 I then worked in a joint academic-clinical post in Ireland, during which my research focused on developing methods for multi-material 3D printing with conductive materials in order to produce patient-specific electrode arrays for bioelectronic interfacing.

 I am now working towards a DPhil with the Oxford Neural Interfacing group, focusing on the use of computational modelling techniques to develop patient-specific targeted stimulation protocols using non-invasive electric fields.
-This work is supported by scholarships from the Clarendon Fund, the Engineering and Physical Sciences Research Council, the National Institute for Health Research and Trinity College, Oxford.
+This work is supported by scholarships from the Clarendon Fund, the Engineering and Physical Sciences Research Council, the National Institute for Health and Care Research and Trinity College, Oxford.

 Injury to the spinal cord can lead to loss of motor and sensory function below the level of the lesion due to interruption of neural pathways.
 This has a devastating impact on quality of life, with little prospect of recovery beyond the acute phase.
 Recent advances using electrical neuromodulation have shown promise in restoring motor function, though these approaches are limited by the risks associated with the implantation of invasive stimulation systems.